Flops and Clusters in the Homological Minimal Model Program: Mutation, Flops and Twists

+\begin{defin} For $N\in\mod R$, the \emph{stable endomorphism ring} $\uEnd_R(N)$ is defined to be the quotient of $\End_R(N)$ by the two sided ideal consisting of those morphisms $N\to N$ which factor through $\add R$. \end{defin}

-Recall from the introduction \S\ref{GIT intro} that there is a specified region $C_+$ of the GIT chamber decomposition of $\Uptheta(\End_R(N))$, and $\cM_{\rk,\upphi}(\Lambda)$ denotes the moduli space of $\upphi$-semistable $\Lambda$-modules of dimension vector $\rk$ (see \S\ref{GIT background} for more details). \begin{thm} With the $d=3$ crepant setup of \ref{crepant setup}, assume further that $X$ is $\mathds{Q}$-factorial.
+Recall from the introduction \S\ref{GIT intro} that there is a specified region $C_+$ of the GIT chamber decomposition of $\Uptheta(\End_R(N))$, and $\cM_{\rk,\upphi}(\Lambda)$ denotes the moduli space of $\upphi$-semistable $\Lambda$-modules of dimension vector $\rk$ (see \S\ref{GIT background} for more details).

+\begin{thm} With the $d=3$ crepant setup of \ref{crepant setup}, assume further that $X$ is $\mathds{Q}$-factorial.
 Then there exists a one-to-one correspondence

+where $\cV_{X_i}$ is the basic progenerator of $\Per(X_i,R)$, and $\upvartheta$ is any element of $C_+$.
+Elements in the set on the left-hand side are taken up to isomorphism of $R$-modules, and elements of the set on the right-hand side are taken up to isomorphism of $R$-schemes.